- This story is regularly updated for relevance. Last updated: Aug. 2, 2021

 Despite the facts, the United States has seen endless “mask debates,” probably in part because of Donald Trump’s reluctance to wear one when he was president.
 The anti-mask contingency has even taken to the streets to protest state and local ordinances—which is also troubling because even after people begin to get vaccinated, Dr. Anthony Fauci said people might need to wear masks into 2022.

-If you need a breakdown on exactly why masks are effective, the MaskUp Project has a comprehensive piece on it.
-Even state mask mandates have shown themselves to be effective in goosing the economy and for decreasing coronavirus hospitalizations (by April, though, more and more states were letting their mandates expire).
+Masks are effective for those who are vaccinated and for those who are not.
+If you need a breakdown on exactly why, the MaskUp Project has a comprehensive piece on it.
+Even state mask mandates showed themselves to be effective in goosing the economy and for decreasing coronavirus hospitalizations.

 If you need help on how to better communicate with people about the pandemic itself, here are some ideas via Axios.

 It may seem like an uphill battle, but there are strategies that work better than others when attempting to convince someone to wear a mask.
 There are some people who may prove impossible to convince, but in many cases, we may merely be using the incorrect strategies.